StarRocks/starrocks/docs/en/table_design/indexes/Bitmap_index.md

 SELECT count(1) FROM lineorder_with_index WHERE lo_shipmode="MAIL";
 ```

-**Query** **Performance Analysis**:

-According to StarRocks default configuration, bitmap index is used only if the number of distinct values in the filter condition column / column cardinality < `bitmap_max_filter_ratio/1000` (default is 1/1000).
+**Query performance analysis**: According to StarRocks default configuration, bitmap index is used only if the number of distinct values in the filter condition column / column cardinality < `bitmap_max_filter_ratio/1000` (default is 1/1000).
 In this case, the value is greater than 1/1000, so bitmap index is not used, resulting in performance similar to querying a table without bitmap index.

 ```Bash
 PullRowNum: 20.566M (20566493) // Number of rows in the result set.